Street Use & Urban Forestry Online Permitting

 Pay for Street Use Right-of-Way Permit - After your application has been approved you can pay for your permit online using your Visa or MasterCard credit/debit card.

-If you would like to renew/extend an existing permit - you must contact Street Use at the Permitting Counter or send the details of your renewal/extension request to SDOTPermits@seattle.gov including the following:
+If you would like to renew/extend an existing permit - you must visit Street Use & Urban Forestry Permit Services on the 23rd floor of the Seattle Municipal Tower or send details of your renewal/extension request to SDOTPermits@seattle.gov including the following:

 - Permit number

 - Square footage